 The Hope Mars Mission, also called the Emirates Mars Mission, is the first uncrewed, interplanetary satellite spearheaded by the United Arab Emirates.
 In fact, the Hope satellite is the first planetary science mission led by an Arab-Islamic country.
-And the United Arab Emirates has not shied away from making lofty goals for the spacecraft.
+And the United Arab Emirates has not shied away from making lofty goals for the spacecraft, which launched successfully on July 19, 2020 aboard a Japanese rocket and arrived successfully in orbit around Mars on Feb.
+9, 2021.

 When Sheikh Khalifa bin Zayed Al Nahyan, the president of the United Arab Emirates, announced in July 2014 that the Emirates would send a satellite to Mars, he said that the launch date would be in July 2020, only six years from his announcement.
 That timing coincides with the alignment of Earth and Mars, which occurs once every two years.
 It also means the spacecraft should reach Mars in 2021, the year of the 50th anniversary of the United Arab Emirates' formation.
 The Emirati government later said it also planned to build a habitable settlement on Mars by 2117.